-During this program you can work on coffee or sugarcane farms, assist in a hospital or elderly day care center, teach in local schools, or lend a hand in a youth and special needs center.
-You can choose to participate in as many of these projects as you want, from as little as one to all five of them.
+During this program you can work on coffee or sugarcane farms, assist in an elderly day care center, teach in local schools, or lend a hand in an after-school youth center.
+You can choose to participate in as many of these projects as you want, from as little as one to all four of them.

 Each circle volunteering project has its own aims, objectives, and focus.
 Please see each project page for more detailed information:

 Volunteer responsibilities for each project will differ; however, you can lend a hand and expand your skills in any or all of the areas listed below, depending on the projects you choose:

 - Agricultural work, with a focus on coffee and sugarcane farming and processing.